|Atomic Mass||44.955 908(5)|

 |ChemSpider ID||22392||ChemSpider is a free chemical structure database|

-- This transition metal has been heard to have only a few uses owing to their limited availability and high costs.
+- This transition metal has been heard to have only a few uses owing to its limited availability and high costs.

 - Since it has a high melting point and low density, it would be mainly used in the form of an alloying agent in the category of metals (lightweight) for applications of high performance and military purposes.